robinkb/cascade/docs/scratch.md

 Random rough notes that I need to develop and organize

+## Bootstrap

+A node always needs to be bootstrapped.
+All of the known peers when it starts should be added in the bootstrap.
+Do this by ammending a ConfChange entry per entry to the storage.
+Then apply each conf change to the Raft state machine.

 ## Transport

 Need some kind of admin or cluster API